MOUNTAINEERS IS BACK!

 WHAT WILL I EAT ON EXCURSIONS?

 We provide food and you will be offered three full meals each day including plenty of snacks.
-Meals can include pasta, burritos, stir fry, bagels, oatmeal, and hot chocolate.
+Meals can include pasta, burritos, stir fry, bagels, oatmeal, hot chocolate, and S’mores, of course!
 We easily accommodate most dietary restrictions; let us know in advance so we can plan accordingly.
 All the participants help prepare and clean up after meals.

 WHAT DO I NEED TO BRING ON EACH TRIP?